copy-editor/nicar/big_story.md

-The room filled with slaughter.
+The room filled with laughter.